WindMillCode/Windmillcode-Angular-CDK-Docs/notes/chatgpt_prompts.md

 ## v17.0.8100
  * updated package to conform with @windmillcode/angular-wml-components-base   ,
 ## v17.0.8102
- * updated package to conform with @windmillcode/angular-wml-components-base   ,
+ * updated package to conform with @windmillcode/angular-wml-components-base
 ## v17.0.8103
+ * [FIX] ensured that change detection was working for buttons ,
+## v17.0.8103
- * updated package to conform with @windmillcode/angular-wml-components-base   ,
+ * updated package to conform with @windmillcode/angular-wml-components-base

+## v17.0.8104
+  * [FIX] toggle margin between icon and text for wml-button-one when iconIsPresent is set to true ,
 ## v17.0.9000
  * updated package to conform with @windmillcode/angular-wml-components-base   ,
 ## v17.0.9001
- * updated package to conform with @windmillcode/angular-wml-components-base   ,
+ * updated package to conform with @windmillcode/angular-wml-components-base
+## v17.0.9002
+  * updated WmlButtonOneProps.click to have optional evt paramaeter ,
 ## v17.1.0000
  * updated package to reflect the version  ^17.1.0 of @angular/core package,
 ## v17.1.2